CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/primitives/tpu/tp_description.md

 - why each envelope exists,
 - who writes each field,
 - who reads each field,
+- how upstream stability and identity layers influence TP formation,
 - and how CE and TPU form the deterministic commit boundary.

 The TP is the **semantic backbone** of Path‑A — the single, authoritative, replay‑safe carrier of meaning, context, identity, structure, routing, provenance, and entropy.

+---